Inter Milan open title defence with Genoa thumping

 "We know Correa wants to leave Lazio, there is a chance he could go to Inter, but let's see what happens," Tare said.

-Correa wasn't even on the Lazio bench for Maurizio Sarri's first league match in charge of the Roman club at Empoli, one of Saturday's late matches along with Atalanta's trip to Torino.
+Correa wasn't even on the Lazio bench for Maurizio Sarri's first league match in charge of the Roman club at Empoli, but his teammates did not appear to miss him as they ran out 3-1 winners.

+The match in Tuscany got off to a flying start with Filippo Bandinelli lashing the hosts ahead in the fourth minute, only for Sergej Milinkovic-Savic head Lazio level seconds later.

+Milinkovic-Savic then laid on Manuel Lazzari to put the away side ahead just after the half-hour mark before Ciro Immobile scored the third from the penalty sport following a foul on Francesco Acerbi in the dying minutes of the opening half.

-In the other early match Sassuolo won an entertaining contest at 10-man Verona 3-2.
+In the other matches Sassuolo won an entertaining contest at 10-man Verona 3-2 while Roberto Piccoli's stoppage-time tap-in gave Atlanta a 2-1 win at Torino.

 JOIN OUR PULSE COMMUNITY!